Terror Alert Systems Fast Facts

 - Warns of a credible, specific and impending terrorism threat against the United States.

-2006 - Congress passes the Warning, Alert and Response Network (WARN) Act, requiring carriers that choose to participate to activate PLAN technology by a deadline determined by the FCC, which is April 2012.
+2006 - Congress passes the Warning, Alert and Response Network (WARN) Act, requiring carriers that choose to participate to activate the technology by April 2012.

-2006 - Congress passes the Warning, Alert and Response Network (WARN) Act, requiring carriers that choose to participate to activate PLAN technology by a deadline determined by the FCC, which is April 2012.
+2006 - Congress passes the Warning, Alert and Response Network (WARN) Act, requiring carriers that choose to participate to activate the technology by April 2012.

-May 10, 2011 - FCC Chairman Julius Genachowski, FEMA Administrator Craig Fugate, and New York Mayor Michael Bloomberg unveil the Personal Localized Alerting Network (PLAN), a new national alert system that will be available in New York City by the end of 2011 and eventually nationwide.
+May 10, 2011 - FCC Chairman Julius Genachowski, FEMA Administrator Craig Fugate, and New York City Mayor Michael Bloomberg unveil an alert system that will be available in New York City by the end of 2011 and eventually nationwide.
+It is originally called Personal Localized Alerting Network (PLAN) but its name later changes to WEA.

-- PLAN allows government officials to send emergency alerts to all subscribers with PLAN-capable devices if their wireless carrier participates in the program.
+- WEA allows government officials to send emergency alerts to all subscribers with WEA-capable devices if their wireless carrier participates in the program.
 Consumers do not need to sign up for this free service.

-- Consumers will receive three types of alerts from PLAN: alerts issued by the president, alerts involving imminent threats to safety, and Amber Alerts.
-Subscribers will be able to block all but presidential alerts.
+- Consumers receive three types of alerts from WEA: alerts issued by the president, alerts involving imminent threats to safety and Amber Alerts.
+Subscribers can block all but presidential alerts.

 - AT&T, Sprint, T-Mobile, and Verizon are among participating carriers.

-- All cell phones are required to have a chip that receives alerts by April 7, 2012.

-- PLAN allows government officials to send emergency alerts to all subscribers with PLAN-capable devices if their wireless carrier participates in the program.
+- WEA allows government officials to send emergency alerts to all subscribers with WEA-capable devices if their wireless carrier participates in the program.
 Consumers do not need to sign up for this free service.

-- Consumers will receive three types of alerts from PLAN: alerts issued by the president, alerts involving imminent threats to safety, and Amber Alerts.
-Subscribers will be able to block all but presidential alerts.
+- Consumers receive three types of alerts from WEA: alerts issued by the president, alerts involving imminent threats to safety and Amber Alerts.
+Subscribers can block all but presidential alerts.

 - AT&T, Sprint, T-Mobile, and Verizon are among participating carriers.